-We wanted the project to be as open as possible but at the same time we needed it to be cost effective; the Scout group doesn’t have any computers to use, only the leaders letting the scouts use their laptops.
-Our director, Paul Maunders, went out and bought 20 Raspberry Pi; an affordable and open system that was not much bigger than a match box.
-At around £25 a unit, we had an extremely low startup cost that meant there was more than enough computers for the scouts that were powerful enough for them to program on.
+We wanted the project to be as open as possible but at the same time we needed it to be cost-effective.
+The Scout group didn’t have any computers to use and the leaders were letting the scouts use their laptops so our director, Paul Maunders, went out and bought 20 Raspberry Pis.
+The Raspberry Pi is an affordable and open system that is not much bigger than a match box.
+At around £25 a unit, we had an extremely low startup cost, which meant there were more than enough computers for the scouts that were powerful enough for them to program on.

 Teaching the scouts to code was done simply; we didn’t go into any major detail on programming languages but rather gave them an introduction into commands and processes, possibly a variable or function thrown in for good measure.

-We started them on making them program the Gangnam Style dance using Scratch that they could easily do on the Pi.
+We started by making them program the Gangnam Style dance using Scratch which they could easily do on the Pi.
 There’s no typing in commands either as Scratch is all done using blocks, so those who may not be so good at typing weren’t at a disadvantage.
-Also, the program being very basic, it ran without any major issues on the Pis hardware, the only time we had an issue was when any sound played for too long it would crash.
+Also, the program being very basic, it ran without any major issues on the Pis’ hardware, the only time we had an issue was when any sound played for too long would cause it to crash.

 We had many iterations on how to control the rover; one of them was via a touch screen interface on a JS enabled webpage…

 In the end, the project was a lot of fun and a success that we introduced the scouts to programming and what you can do.
-We had comments from parents saying they were going to buy a Raspberry Pi for their home to play with.
-The Pis have become a staple part of the Scout group now, often being used for their JOTI and help them get their IT badge.
+We had comments from parents saying they were going to buy a Raspberry Pi to play with at home.
+The Pis have become a staple part of the Scout group now, often being used for their JOTI and helping them get their IT badge.